 I haven’t posted anything for a long while… This had a lot to do with my situation at work and all the unnecessary stress it has been causing me.
 Every afternoon after coming back home I would feel completely drained and the only thing I wanted to do was to lie on the sofa and watch silly things on TV.
 Last week, however, I finally put my foot down and… *enter drumroll* I quit!

-There’s a long and serious post coming about fighting for your rights in the workplace in Qatar, which I think many of you will find useful, but today, for a change, something much less serious and practical… 🙂
+There’s a long and serious post I wrote about fighting for your rights in the workplace in Qatar, which I think many of you will find useful (you can find it HERE), but today, for a change, something much less serious and practical… 🙂

 As a busy mom of two, I can’t imagine my life without a car.

 I hate depending on others to drop me off and pick me up, and taking a taxi is too damn expensive and not a great option during a pandemic anyway.
-This had caused me a bit of anxiety when I returned to Doha – last year I sold my beloved red Mazda and there was no way in hell I could afford buying a decent ride on the spot.
+This had caused me a bit of anxiety when I returned to Doha – before leaving for Poland back in 2019 I sold my beloved red Mazda and there was no way in hell I could afford buying a decent ride on the spot.
 Enter: hubby’s generous business partner who suggested I borrow one of his cars.
 I was so grateful I didn’t even ask what kind of ride am I getting.

 Turns out I was to become one of the proud users of a white Toyota Land Cruiser, possibly the most popular vehicle in the whole Middle East 😀 There are A LOT of stereotypes regarding land cruisers, and people who drive them.
 I was always game to making fun of them before, until I actually became one 😉 I have discovered a lot of interesting things, and can confirm that whatever you might hear is most probably true, at least to some extent… 🙂